p-org/peasy-ide-vscode/Docs/docs/installingPeasy.md

 Press ++f5++ or `Save` in your VS Code editor and your project will automatically compile the current P project folder.

 Alternatively, you can compile your P project manually by running `p compile` in your terminal.
-Read [Compiling a P Program](https://p-org.github.io/P/getstarted/usingP/) page for more details.
+Read [compiling a P program](https://p-org.github.io/P/getstarted/usingP/) page for more details.

 **Running P Testcases**

 Navigate to the Testing Panel in VS Code and click on the play button to run the desired testcases.
-Read [Running Testcases](runningTestcases.md) section in the user guide for more details.
+Read [running testcases](runningTestcases.md) section in the user guide for more details.